Caaz/rimworld-typhon/README.md

 ### Phase 1 - Mimic

 - [x] Add the [Mimic Typhon](https://prey.fandom.com/wiki/Mimic).
-    - [ ] Mimics should have custom sounds!
+    - [x] Mimics should have custom sounds!
-        - Going to require me to go record some samples to know what they even sound like.
     - [x] Mimics should feed on corpses, multiplying into more mimics!
     - [x] Mimics should copy the visual look of objects, when not in combat.
 They wait there til they can ambush!
         - [x] They copy features too!